-It appears that there are some people who are at increased risk of thyroid damage when doing the ketogenic diet.
+For whatever reason, there are certain thyroid patients who are at increased risk of thyroid damage when doing the ketogenic diet.

-- Do you have a strong family history of thyroid disease?
+- A strong family history of thyroid disease (your genetic history)

-If you are eating unhealthy fats, if you are restricting your calories, if you've been in ketosis for a long time (6+ months), if you weren't adequately treated with thyroid medication before you started, if you are also over-stressed/over-worked, and if you have a strong family history of thyroid disease, then you are probably more likely to experience a decline in thyroid function with the ketogenic diet.
+If you are eating unhealthy fats, if you are restricting your calories, if you've been in ketosis for a long time (6+ months), if you weren't adequately treated with thyroid medication before you started, if you are also over-stressed/over-worked, and if you have a strong family history of thyroid disease, then you are probably more likely to experience a decline in thyroid function with this type of diet.

-This isn't perfect, but it is a good way to assess whether or not you should even consider the diet in the first place.
+This isn't a perfect way to assess your risk of a negative outcome but it is a good way to assess whether or not you should even consider the diet in the first place.

-This becomes an issue when you undergo things like the ketogenic diet which may influence how much thyroid hormone your body needs (or the demand on your thyroid gland).
+This may become an issue when you use the ketogenic diet because it can influence how much thyroid hormone your body needs.

 Because your gland is being suppressed by the medication you are taking, you aren't able to fully respond to these new demands.

-This means you MUST address your thyroid medication (either up or down) based on these new demands.
+This means you MUST address your thyroid medication (either up or down) based on these changes.

-So, if you find that the ketogenic diet puts an increased demand on your thyroid gland, you may need to either increase the dose that you are taking.
+So, if you find that the ketogenic diet puts increased demand on your thyroid gland, you may need to alter your dose of thyroid medication to compensate.

 All three of these hormones can be positively (or negatively) impacted by the ketogenic diet.

-Changing your diet, even if it's causing positive changes, is still considered to be a stressor on the body.
+Changing your diet, even if it's causing positive changes overall, is still considered a stressor on the body.

-And if this stressor tips the balance of positive and negative stress towards the negative side of the spectrum, then it may cause further issues for your thyroid.
+And if this stress tips the balance towards the negative side of the spectrum, then it may cause further issues to your overall health and your thyroid.

 It is well known that there is a connection between cortisol levels and your TSH (6) such that problems in one will drag down the other.

-Again, this isn't going to necessarily be a problem for everyone who tries the ketogenic diet, but it's something worth considering.
+Again, this isn't going to necessarily be a problem for everyone that tries the ketogenic diet, but it's something worth considering.

-Your decision to use the ketogenic diet should be between you and your doctor (if you have one willing to work with you) and it should not be dependent upon the results that you see other people are getting.
+Your decision to use the ketogenic diet should be between you and your doctor (if you have one willing to work with you) and it should not be dependent upon the results that you see from other people.

 Each person is genetically unique which means that how you respond to any given therapy is different from the next person.